bitsofcotton/p0/README.md

 # bitsofcotton/p0
 Generic predictor that not depends on data itself but doesn't win good randoms.
-This suppose original function in the domain needs in L2(R) to guarantee non essential singularity points on there.
+This suppose original function in the domain needs in L2(R) to guarantee no essential singularity points on there.

 # How to use:
     P0<double> p;